trstlabs/intento/docs/modules/Wasm.md

 	// AutoMsgConstantFee fee to prevent spam of auto messages, to be distributed to community pool DefaultAutoMsgConstantFee int64 = 1000000 // 1utrst

-	// AutoMsgFlexFeeDenom is denominator for the gas-dependent flex fee to prevent spam of auto messages, to be distributed to community pool
+	// AutoMsgFlexFeeMul is a multiplier for the gas-dependent flex fee to prevent spam of auto messages, to be distributed to community pool
-	DefaultAutoMsgFlexFeeDenom int64 = 100
+	DefaultAutoMsgFlexFeeMul int64 = 100

 	// RecurringAutoMsgConstantFee fee to prevent spam of auto messages, to be distributed to community pool DefaultRecurringAutoMsgConstantFee int64 = 1000000 // 1utrst